 Dentists and hygienists recommend electric toothbrushes for the best oral care.
-Although they’re not the most power hungry, unlike manual brushes charging them still adds to your bill.
+Although they're not the most power hungry, unlike manual toothbrushes charging them still adds to your bill.

 - For both energy efficiency and safety reasons, choose straighteners with an automatic shutoff feature.
 Aside from auto shutoff, some have a sleep feature that sense they've not been used for a short time.